omares/set-me-up/README.md

 If not available it will install `brew` and then `rcm`.
 Afterwards `rcup` will be executed to symlink the dotfiles from the `.dotfiles` folder into your home directory.

-This is the only module that is not overwritable via rcm tag management.
-It is always sourced from the smu installation directory.
+This is the only module that is not overwritable via rcm tag management as it is always sourced from the smu installation directory.

+You can use `smu --lsrc` command to show which files will be symlinked to your home directory.

 #### [editor](.dotfiles/tag-smu/modules/editor)